nikolasleblanc/ttc-alexa/README.md

 To deploy to lambda, run `serverless deploy`.

 To output the schema and intents, run `npm run output`.
+This will spit out the schema which you can copy and paste into your skill's configuration on Amazon's Developer page, and it will also spit out the utterances that your app will accept, which you can also copy and paste onto the same page.

 ## Todos